 Train your Brain:

-Make sure your GED practice includes a few lengthy study sessions of six, seven or even eight hours at a stretch, to give yourself experience with sitting and thinking over long time periods.
-You can also get GED classes online to prepare yourself.
-Just as a marathon runner trains the body to long distances, you’ll need to practice and develop concentration techniques to maneuver successfully through the long-distance GED test.
+Make sure your GED test practice includes a few lengthy study sessions of six, seven or even eight hours at a stretch, to give yourself experience with sitting and thinking over long time periods.
+You can also get GED test classes online to prepare yourself.
+Just as a marathon runner trains the body to long distances, you'll need to practice and develop concentration techniques to maneuver successfully through the long-distance GED test.